Good Use of a Bad BugMuhlenberg faculty and students are using the spotted lanternfly to attract local high schoolers to math and science.

 In response, Muhlenberg professors and students and 21 high school students spent the summer and fall studying these colorful but extraordinarily invasive pests, researching how to assess the damage they’re doing and how to mitigate it.

-Led by Math Professor Eugene Fiorini and Chemistry Lecturer Gail Marsella, the SLIMES Project (Spotted Lanternfly Investigated through Mathematics and Environmental Science) is funded for two years through a grant from the Harry C. Trexler Trust.
+Led by Truman Koehler Professor of Mathematics Professor Eugene Fiorini and Chemistry Lecturer Gail Marsella, the SLIMES Project (Spotted Lanternfly Investigated through Mathematics and Environmental Science) is funded for two years through a grant from the Harry C. Trexler Trust.
 Beginning this spring, and meeting every other week through November, the researchers’ efforts included studying nymphs at various stages to determine growth rate, asking what causes some eggs to hatch while others don’t, testing the effectiveness of various traps (and designing a new one) and tagging the bugs with whiteout to estimate their population and track their movement.

 But the real goal of the project?
 To help high school students envision a brilliant future.

 Local high school students meet on Muhlenberg's campus to plan the day's research project.